THE Magic Roundabout, Honda and the Railway Works may not be obvious subject matter for an opera, but Swindon: The

 Opera had audiences singing its praises this weekend.

 There was not a spare seat in sight at Steam on Saturday night.
-In fact, more chairs had to be brought in, as approximately 400 people packed in to be transported through Swindon’s history at a sold-out performance.
+In fact, more chairs had to be brought in, as approximately 400 people packed in to be transported through Swindon’s history at a

->

-> More than 200 cast and production team members did the town proud as they translated history into song, with plenty of humour to keep the audience entertained.
+More than 200 cast and production team members did the town proud as they translated history into song, with plenty of humour to keep the audience entertained.